The Need for Foster Parents

 What is the average age of children TFI works with?

 Children range from infancy to 18 years of age.
-Children younger than age 12 in a sibling group usually require placement together.
+Children in a sibling group usually require placement together.
 TFI promotes siblings remaining together unless there is a risk in doing so.
 We encourage our families to be open to caring for sibling.

 Does it cost anything to become a foster parent?